Marking Your Bike

 - Never use a mobile phone while cycling.

-& Remember it is against the law to:
+And remember it is against the law to:

 - Cycle through red lights, including lights at pedestrian crossings.